 All things considered, if you're capable of doing it, I'd recommend you play online.

 Most online games are played in the development branch.
 Trunk lets you deal with changes gradually over the version cycle (which is important for tournament practice!) and gives you an insight into the devs' minds as they introduce new species or gods.

 You can view all the Trunk updates at the commits page of the DCSS GitHub.
 When it's up to date, the change log is very handy.
 The devs also periodically write up an update post but these have become less frequent in recent times.

-The downside of playing Trunk is that you might occasionally meet things that are imbalanced.
+The downside of playing Trunk is that you might occasionally meet bugs and things that are imbalanced.
 This can especially be true if a new monster is added and hasn't been fine-tuned yet.
 That alone might dissuade you from Trunk if you're trying to beat the record for the longest streak of games won in a row without dying - 43 by elliptic at the time of writing.
 For mere mortals the rare death to a new, overpowered feature isn't a big deal.

 If you're playing offline you probably just want to pick a stable release as it can be a major hassle to continually update your game manually.

 Unless you have a specific reason for playing an older stable version (e.g. a removed species, background or Maces and Flails aptitude) you should just pick the latest release.
 Crawl often has quality of life changes which will make your playing experience better.

 It can't be done.
 They are different clients.

 Yes, I know you want to see your inventory on screen.
 I get it; I was there once, too.